rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    requirements.
 The following checklist may be helpful when reviewing an I-D:

-   o  I-D Boilerplate -- verify that the document contains the required
-      I-D boilerplate (see <https://www.ietf.org/id-info/
-      guidelines.html>), including the appropriate statement to permit publication as an RFC, and that the I-D boilerplate does not contain references or section numbers.
+   *  I-D Boilerplate -- verify that the document contains the required I-D boilerplate (see <https://www.ietf.org/id-info/ guidelines.html>), including the appropriate statement to permit publication as an RFC, and that the I-D boilerplate does not contain references or section numbers.

-   o  Abstract -- verify that the abstract does not contain references,
-      that it does not have a section number, and that its content follows the guidelines in <https://www.ietf.org/id-info/
+   *  Abstract -- verify that the abstract does not contain references, that it does not have a section number, and that its content follows the guidelines in <https://www.ietf.org/id-info/ guidelines.html>.
-      guidelines.html>.

-   o  Copyright Notice -- verify that the document has the appropriate
-      text regarding the rights that document contributors provide to the IETF Trust {{?RFC5378}}.
+   *  Copyright Notice -- verify that the document has the appropriate text regarding the rights that document contributors provide to the IETF Trust {{?RFC5378}}.
 Verify that it contains the full IETF Trust copyright notice at the beginning of the document.
 The IETF